 2. Submit a personal statement explaining the reason for the appeal.
 Statements must be submitted by the applicant; those written by anyone other than the applicant will not be considered.
-The personal statement must be typed.
-Hand-written statements will not be considered.
+The personal statement should be typed; ineligibly written statements will not be considered.

 3. Submit documentation in support of your appeal.
 Required documents will vary, depending upon whether you are a Freshman or Transfer applicant, so carefully read and comply with instructions in the links referenced above.

 Documentation must include verifiable evidence supporting the justification for the appeal (e.g., proof that a deadline was met when the Admissions Office said it wasn’t; a requirement was met or is in progress).
 Documentation must also be submitted to support any claims made in a student’s personal statement regarding hardship, illness, or other extenuating circumstances.
 A personal statement does not constitute documentation.
 Letters of recommendation will not be considered.

 The appeal may include supporting information of a disability.
 Disclosing a disability is not a requirement; however, if you feel you were unable to meet certain admission requirements based on a disability and would like to submit supporting documents, please submit these documents along with your appeal form.
 IMPORTANT: Documents in support of a disability (such as a diagnosis or statement from a physician, psychologist, or other diagnostician must be in a sealed envelope marked “confidential.”
 Please write your name and student ID on the outside of the envelope.
 Confidential documentation related to a disability will be provided to the Disability Resources office for evaluation.
 Admissions and Recruitment staff will not open the sealed envelope.